A love story about a couple who meet in a coffee shop

 “You know maybe he is just lonely and could do with someone to talk to,” said Lucy.

 “Well, you know what I said before go and talk to him.”
 Said Anne dismissively while busy texting her boyfriend.
 She didn’t think Lucy would do it all she ever did is talk about it never actually go and talk to the man.
 So she was shocked when Lucy stood up to do just that.

 “Well I am,” Lucy retorted just as loud.
 Everyone in the cafe turned to see where the commotion was including Lucy’s intended target.
 Lucy picked up her Latte and strode to where he sat.
 Her heart beat faster and faster until she thought it might burst out of her chest.
 She never experienced anything like this before she usually had no trouble talking to men, but this was something else.
 She felt confused but managed to calm herself as she neared his table.

-“Do you mind if I sit next to you?” she asked her voice cool and collected she was relieved to note.
+“Do you mind if I sit next to you?” she asked her voice calm and collected she was relieved to note.
 When he didn’t respond immediately, she continued.
 “I’ve had a tiff with my friend over there, and I don’t want to sit alone.”
 Noticing there were nearby empty tables and needed more of an excuse to sit next to him.
-She looked over her shoulder at Anne who was staring across at them and gave her an angry look.
+She looked over her shoulder at Anne, who was staring across at them and gave her an angry look.
 Anne looked bemused, shrugged her shoulders and looked away.
 Lucy sat down not waiting for his answer.

 “I had noticed that,” Tom said with a slight smile trying to make light of the situation to cover his embarrassment.